Last Updated: 15 June 2024

-First things first, before I get into my review of the game, there's an important issue which needs to be addressed.
+First, before I get into my review of the game, there's an important issue that needs to be addressed.

 The Politics

 Trump decided that taking the knee is disrespectful, saying that players who chose to take the knee were disrespecting their national anthem, their flag, their country and those who died fighting for it.
-Irrespective of the facts and refusing to listen to the players themselves, he went on to say that, in a nutshell, any player who takes the knee should be sacked.
-As if that wasn't enough, he then urged the public to boycott both the league and teams who participated in the protest - something which, sadly, some of his followers appear to have taken to heart.
+Irrespective of the facts and refusing to listen to the players themselves, he said that, in a nutshell, any player who takes the knee should be sacked.
+As if that wasn't enough, he then urged the public to boycott the league and teams who participated in the protest - something which, sadly, some of his followers appear to have taken to heart.

 The Protest